volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 );
 ```

-In the example above we import ready-to-use `differenceInHours` function that calculates the difference for us.
+In the example above we import the ready-to-use function `differenceInHours`, which calculates the difference for us.

 ## Readability over everything

 *The solution should not be more complex than the problem.*

-This is the second most important thing I have learned in the last years.
+This is the second most important thing I have learned in the last few years.

-**Your goal** is to write code that is **transparent** for any human being, who knows the programming language you use.
+**Your goal** is to write code that is **transparent** to everyone, who knows the programming language you use.

 Why do we neglect readability?

-* **in favor of performance**
+* **for the sake of performance**

   The truth is that the vast majority of the applications we build do not require strong performance optimizations unless they are very complex.

-  It doesn't really matter if your table component on the landing page does a few extra re-renders, as the user wouldn't even notice it.
+  It does not really matter if your table component on the landing page does a few extra re-renders, as the user would not even notice it.
 * **we think it would be someone else's problem**

   You feel the pressure, the deadline is tight and the fix to the annoying bug that occurred just a few hours before the release has not yet been found.